Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Heart rate is a staple of both sets of devices, but there’s no arguing with Garmin in sports tracking.

-Both Fitbit and Garmin track your heart rate through sessions and offer information on the zone you’re in and improvements over resting heart rate – an indicator of improving fitness.
+Both Fitbit and Garmin track your heart rate through sessions, offering information on your zone and improvements over resting heart rate—an indicator of improving fitness.
 Score draw here.

 Fitbit and Garmin devices will also track VO2 max, called Cardio Fitness Score in Fitbit devices – although our testing found it to be a little high.
 Advantage Garmin.
 However, you will get more data with the Garmin mid-range Forerunners (or Fenix).